biobakery/portal-ui/README.md

 3. Build the docker image with `$ sudo docker build -t portal-ui .`.
 4. Start the docker container (allowing access to host ports) `$ sudo docker run -d --network=host --name portal-ui portal-ui`.

+These steps are included in the `build.bash` script.

 ## Schema

 To generate a schema of the local GraphQL server run the command `$ node ./data/getSchema`.